sal55/langs/M5Lang/readme.md

 ### Can Anyone Use It?

 That is not practical as it would be a huge amount of work to properly support such a product.

-It just wouldn't have been used extensively enough to ensure decent coverage of all the combinations of features, and to find all the bugs, design flaws and ambiguities.
-It's also still volatile, and aimed at my own preferences rather than general use.
-That has always been the case since it was an in-house tool.
+There are no proper docs, and it simply hasn't been tested extensively enough.

 But the ideas in the language, the way it is packaged and the effortless way it is designed to work, are all things that can be taken away from this project.